Free SAT Math Questions with Solutions and Explanations - Sample 4

-The detailed solutions and explanations to the maths questions in sample 4, to practice for the SAT maths, are presented.
+The detailed solutions and explanations to the math questions in sample 4 are presented to help you prepare for the SAT math section.

 A) Multiple Choice Questions

-1. Assuming that each small division represents one unit, which of the labeled points in the figure below is at a distance of 10 units from the origin of the rectangular coordinate system of axes?
+1. Assuming that each small division represents one unit, which of the labeled points in the figure below is at a distance of 10 units from the origin of the rectangular coordinate system?

 Solution

-The distances from the origin to each of the points are
+The distances from the origin to each point are:

-The distance from point Q to the origin is equal to 10 units.
+The distance from point Q to the origin is 10 units.

 Solution